 So why is the stadium commonly referred to as San Siro?
 That’s simply because it was built in the San Siro district in Milan, a major city in the north of Italy.

 The district is located about 5 kilometers to the northwest of the city center.
-Apart from housing several other sports complexes, the district is famous for housing the most important horse-racing track of the city.
+Apart from housing several other sports complexes, the district is famous for housing the most important horse-racing track in the city.

 2. It has another official name